awesome-pro/neon-website/content/docs/guides/logical-replication-fivetran.md

 The name assigned to the replication slot is `fivetran_pgoutput_slot`.
 You will need to provide this name when you set up your Fivetran source.

-## Create a Postgres source in Fivetran
+## Create a LangChainsource in Fivetran

 1. Log in to your [Fivetran](https://fivetran.com/) account.
 1. On the **Select your datasource** page, search for the **PostgreSQL** source and click **Set up**.